PewDiePie: Legend of the Brofist: Plot

-The game begins with PewDiePie ending a vlog on "how to make bread using your buttcheeks."
-Soon after he uploads it, he finds his most recent video to be unwatched, to his surprise.
+After PewDiePie uploads a vlog, he finds his most recent video to be surprisingly unwatched.
 Soon after, a barrel tries to attack him unsuccessfully.
 He finds CutiePieMarzia and the pugs, Edgar and Maya, and the keys to the car.
 Just before he leaves with the pugs, the Barrel King announces that PewDiePie's fans have been captured in order to find out about the Legendary Brofist, of which he has no memory.
 Immediately, he leaves, while Marzia goes back into bed to continue eating snacks.

 Just as PewDiePie drives into the highway, General Barrel appears behind him in a tank.
-PewDiePie manages to evade him temporarily, before being stranded on a truck with him about to be shot.
-However, Markiplier picks him up on his stealth jet bought online, but due to the cost of jet fuel, PewDiePie is left on a smaller plane.
-General Barrel then appears again with his flying tank, but is defeated and ultimately killed in the process.
-Due to a change of plans, though, he ends up going to the North Pole.
+PewDiePie manages to evade him temporarily, before being cornered on a truck.
+However, Markiplier picks him up on his stealth jet, but due to the cost of jet fuel, PewDiePie is left on a smaller plane.
+General Barrel attacks again with his flying tank, but is killed in the scuffle.
+PewDiePie is forced to head to the North Pole, following the dying words of General Barrel.

-PewDiePie manages to get to the North Pole, where he finds Shannon, a female shark and fangirl, and rescues her from the barrels.
+At the North Pole, PewDiePie finds Shannon, a female shark and fangirl, and rescues her from the barrels.
 Soon after, he meets CinnamonToastKen on top of a steep cliff which PewDiePie is unable to climb.
-He soon finds Stephano, a small talking golden statue, who he uses as a grappling hook to climb up, but unfortunately forgets him and leaves him behind.
+PewDiePie takes Stephano, a small talking golden statue, from his pocket and uses him as a grappling hook to climb up, but leaves him behind.
 In a cave, he meets Generoll Barrel, the brother of General Barrel, who had heard of his death by PewDiePie, but is defeated by the help of CinnamonToastKen's smelling senses.
 Just before he dies, Generoll Barrel contacts Barrel King about his defeat, who, in reply, hires an unnamed mercenary.
 CinnamonToastKen then stays behind to ensure PewDiePie is not being followed.